Choosing the Right Endpoint

 - Content loads dynamically after the initial page load

-Use proxy when:
+Use the proxy endpoint when:

 - The target site actively blocks requests